walder/Skynet-IADS/README.md

 SkynetIADSAbstractRadarElement.GO_LIVE_WHEN_IN_SEARCH_RANGE
 ```

 This option sets the range in relation to the zone you set in setEngagementZone when a SAM site wil go live.
-Be carefull not to set the value to low.
+Be carefull not to set the value too low.
 Some SAM sites need up to 30 seconds until they can fire.
-If you set this to low, the target will pass over the cone of silence of a SAM site.
+If you set this too low, the target will pass over the cone of silence of a SAM site.
 ```
 samSite:setGoLiveRangeInPercent(90)
 ```